 What type of implants do you use?

-As Jonathan Staiano is an independent plastic surgeon and he does not work for a company or clinic, he is able to offer the best implants for his breast enlargement patients and does not need to stay with a “preferred supplier”.
+As Jonathan Staiano is an independent plastic surgeon and he does not work for a company or clinic, he is able to offer the best implants for his breast enlargement patients and does not need to stay with a preferred supplier.
 He only uses the very best implants made by well respected, long standing implant manufacturers.
-He uses Nagor, Allergan and Silimed implants.
+He uses Nagor, Silimed and Polytech implants.
 During your initial consultation you can look at samples of all of the implants that he uses and you can get an idea of the differences.
 Jonathan will assist with other implants on the market if you wish to do your own research.
-He will help you look at the differences in the price, the composition of the implants and the warranty.
-Most of the implants have a lifetime warranty.
+He will help you look at the differences in the composition of the implants and the warranty.
+All of the implants have a lifetime warranty.

 Jonathan has never used PIP implants.